-Reading the story I began to consider the concept of a conversation with the devil, but almost immediately the idea broadened to examine what we consider our inner demons and how this internal dialogue could be made visible, examining who the alter ego that we address is and how it interacts with our perception of ourself.
+Reading the story I began to consider the concept of a conversation with the devil, but almost immediately the idea broadened to examine what we consider our inner demons and how this internal dialogue could be made visible, examining who the alter ego that we address is and how it interacts with our self-perception.
 I also wanted to present the idea that there was no devil or third person and that what was being presented was simply a consideration or acknowledgement of ones flaws or the darker side of self.

-Further conversations with other artists and colleagues also directed me towards the concept of non-dualism and the ways in which we perceive good and evil and this in turn led me to do some research of my Indian heritage and Shivaism.
+Further conversations with other artists and colleagues also directed me towards the concept of nondualism and the ways in which we perceive good and evil and this in turn led me to research my own Indian heritage and explore Shivaism.
 The most interesting aspect that came forward from this was the idea of contemplation and observation, something that reaffirms the concept of a meditative piece where the study of the struggle for balance is the goal in itself.
 And perhaps the intention is simply this, an illustration or portraiture, an observation without judgement, and a journey to find equilibrium or even peace.